udohjeremiah/udohjeremiah/README.md

 - 👋 hi, I’m  Udoh Jeremiah
 - 👀 curious & passionate about the question: "How does Deep Learning create alpha in the financial market?"
-- 🌱 I would love to collaborate with you if share the same passion as I do.
+- 🌱 I would love to collaborate and learn from you if share the same passion as I do.
 - 💞️ we can reach each other on twitter: @udohjeremiah_
 - 📫 THANK YOU!!!